 Five Cellular Automata is a program for exploring selected cellular automata.
 One of these is a generalization of Conway's Game of Life to a multistate cellular automaton (rather than one with just two states).
-Three of these cellular automata are simulations of chemical or biological processes, and another is related to simulation of physical processes as done in computational physics.
-The algorithms for each of these cellular automata are described in detail.
+Two of these cellular automata are simulations of chemical or biological processes, and another is related to simulation of physical processes as done in computational physics.
+The algorithms for each of these cellular automata are described in detail here.

 Fullsize screenshots are given in the subsections of this documentation.